-In compliance with the Chancellor’s Regulation, TCCS expects each student to wear a uniform.
+In compliance with the Chancellor’s Regulation, TCCS has established a dress code and expects each student to wear a uniform.

-The uniform policy is intended to promote a more effective learning climate; foster school unity and pride; foster self-esteem; eliminate label competition; simplify dressing and minimize cost to the parents; teach children appropriate dress and decorum in their “work” place; and help to ensure positive student conduct.
+The uniform policy is intended to promote a more effective learning climate, foster school unity and pride, nurture self-esteem, eliminate label competition, simplify dressing and minimize cost to the parents, teach children appropriate dress and decorum in their “work” place, and help to ensure positive student conduct.

 Our definition of a uniform is:

-- Shirt - Heather Grey Polo Shirts (Shirts can be short or long sleeved with a collar)
+Shirt - Heather gray polo shirts (shirts can be short or long sleeved with a collar)

 Students should not bring jewelry, radios, MP3 players, iPods, cell phones, any kind of toys, cameras, live animals or similar delicate or expensive materials to school.

 Money for school trips should be put in a sealed envelope with the child’s name clearly marked.

 We highly encourage you to label your child’s items in the event that it is lost.
 The Lost and Found is in the multipurpose room.
 Due to the limited space and hygienic reasons, lost and found items will be disposed of every Friday.